-As any military family can attest, a Permanent Change of Station (PCS) move is laden with tough decisions.
+As any military family can attest, a Permanent Change of Station (PCS) move comes with some tough decisions.
 If you happen to be a military family that has a mortgage with your name on it, this type of transition can come with a lot of anxiety.
-To sell or not to sell, that is the question.
-Holding onto your property during this depressed real estate market may be a desired choice, until you realize that this will entail you having to become a landlord.
+To sell or not to sell, that is the question!
+Holding onto your property may seem like a great choice until you realize this requires you to become a landlord.

-There is a litany of things to consider when you embark on this adventure, and it is worth doing your research and due diligence in order to avoid many of the common pitfalls that can bestow landlords.
+If you’ve made the decision to rent your home, there are many things to consider and it’s worth doing your research and due diligence in order to avoid the common pitfalls that plague landlords.

 Taking the time to research your tenants and secure a legally binding lease agreement is paramount to your success.
 There will always be an element of chance when you choose to rent out your home, but hopefully the following information will help guide you along the way.

 While there are many aspects of renting out your home that will happen simultaneously, there needs to be a starting point.
 Consulting the Federal Fair Housing Act and the State Fair Housing Laws for the stringent guidelines regarding rental practices is something that every landlord should take the time to review.
 You certainly want to keep the law in mind as you make your way through the process.